Making Divorce Less Traumatic for Your Children: A Guide for Parents

 Minimising trauma

-As a parent, we understand that your number one priority is your child’s wellbeing.
+As a parent, we understand that your number one priority is your child’s well-being.
 With this in mind, there are things you can do to try and minimise any trauma or distress your child may experience in the wake of your divorce.

-Practise having open and honest dialogues with your children, providing them with a safe space where they can ask you questions and open up to you about how they are feeling.
+Likewise, practise having open and honest dialogues with your children, providing them with a safe space where they can ask you questions and open up to you about how they are feeling.
 Letting your children know you are there for them will help them feel safe and confident about what the future may hold.

 Teach your children coping skills